What is Multiple Myeloma?

-Multiple myeloma is cancer that begins in plasma cells
+Multiple myeloma is a cancer that begins in plasma cells.

-, which are white blood cells in the bone marrow that produce antibodies.
+Plasma cells are a type of white blood cell, which develop in the bone marrow.
 The abnormal plasma cells multiply, and can begin to erode the bones and interfere with the immune system.
-The disease is called multiple myeloma because myeloma cells can occur in multiple bone marrow sites in the body.
-This disease is also known as Kahler Disease, Myelomatosis and Plasma Cell Myeloma.
+The disease is called multiple myeloma because myeloma cells can collect in multiple bones throughout the body.

 Multiple Myeloma is commonly divided into two distinct groups:

 - Asymptomatic or smoldering myeloma with no symptoms and slow growing cancer cells

 - Symptomatic myeloma with common symptoms whic can lead to more infections, abnormal bleeding and fatigue, and/or bone pain and possibly numb or weak feelings in the legs or arms